citusdata/postgresql-topn/README.md

     2 DESC;
 ```

-Or you can fetch the top 1 product for each month of the year.
+Or, you can quickly find the most reviewed product for each month in 2000.
 ```SQL
 SELECT
     date_trunc('month', date),